Tibboh17/Database/Database System/Transaction.md

     - All the transaction updates are permanently stored in the database.
 - **Failed**
     - A transaction fails or has been aborted in the active state or partially committed state
+- **Aborted**
+    - If the error is not resolved in the failed state, then the transaction is aborted and a rollback operation is performed to bring database to the the last saved consistent state.
 - **Terminated**
     - The last and final transaction state after a committed or failed state.